Epithelial tissues are primarily classified according to which tw... | Channels for Pearson+

 1

-Understand that epithelial tissues are specialized tissues that cover surfaces, line cavities, and form glands in the body.
+Understand that epithelial tissues are specialized tissues that cover surfaces, line cavities, and form glands.
+Their classification is based on structural characteristics that relate to their function.

-Explore the three main cell shapes: squamous (flat), cuboidal (cube-shaped), and columnar (tall and cylindrical).
+Explore the three main cell shapes: squamous (flat and thin), cuboidal (cube-shaped), and columnar (tall and column-like).
+These shapes are key to understanding the classification.

-Examine the classification of epithelial tissues based on the number of cell layers: simple (one layer of cells) and stratified (multiple layers of cells).
+Examine the number of cell layers: (1) simple epithelium (a single layer of cells) and (2) stratified epithelium (multiple layers of cells).
+This distinction helps determine the tissue's role in protection or absorption.

-Recognize that these classifications help determine the function and location of epithelial tissues in the body, such as protection, absorption, secretion, or filtration.
+Recognize that the correct answer is 'Cell shape and number of cell layers,' as these parameters are universally used to classify epithelial tissues in Anatomy & Physiology.

 Watch next

-Master Intro to Epithelia with a bite sized video explanation from Bruce BryanStart learning
+Master 5 Characteristics of Epithelia with a bite sized video explanation from Bruce BryanStart learning

 Related Videos